My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 “Emilia,” she said.
 “Behind me, that’s Pani Frania.”
 She smiled and worked on deciding how much that nose bothered her.

 Within days, the telephone station got back to business, now militarized.
-Local and national operator-assisted connections resumed.
+Local and national operator-assisted connections resumed under strict monitoring.
 Being part of the military made Emilia feel no different than she had before.
 Having to tell people she would eavesdrop on them made her feel sticky at first.
 But the days turned into weeks and rubbed the muck off until the smooth surface of duty and routine shone unobstructed.

 Now, in June, snow had long melted, the birds had come back, and the water in the lakes was warm enough for swimming.
 Morning shift ended at three, and Emilia had plans.
 She filled another socket with a plug, and a light stopped blinking.
-“This conversation is being controlled,” she muttered.
+“This conversation is being controlled,” she muttered the script.

 “I have a kilo of smoked eel for sale,” a woman’s voice on one end of a long-distance call said, having waited for no hello.
 Emilia’s ear perked up.
 There were few things that made her drool as much as smoked eel.